Jack Hamilton (sports executive): Saskatchewan Amateur Hockey Association

-Hamilton was the coach and manager of the Regina Victorias senior ice hockey team from 1924 to 1927.
+In senior ice hockey, Hamilton was the coach and manager of the Regina Victorias from 1924 to 1927.
 He became vice-president of Saskatchewan Amateur Hockey Association (SAHA) in 1924, then served as its president from 1925 to 1927.
 As league president he succeeded in reversing its financial troubles.
 While SAHA president, he served as a governor of the original Saskatchewan junior ice hockey league, and sat on the registration and resolution committees for the Canadian Amateur Hockey Association (CAHA).

 In the wake of the Regina Capitals leaving for Portland, Oregon in 1925, a group of Regina businessmen proposed to finance a professional hockey team for the city if the public supported it.
 Hamilton successfully garnered support instead for amateur hockey at a public meeting, by promoting the junior hockey quality of the Regina Pats who won the 1925 Memorial Cup and the progress of the Regina Victorias in the Allan Cup playoffs.

 Hamilton served as president of the Southern Saskatchewan Hockey League during the 1925–26 season.
 When the Brandon Wheat City Hockey Club applied to be members of the league, Hamilton stated that first priority should be given to teams in Saskatchewan and was against the request.
 He arranged for an executive meeting to deal with the application, and later admitted the Brandon team when eight of nine executive members voted in favour.
 Hamilton later awarded the league championship to the Regina Victorias when he ruled that Brandon had used two ineligible players in the playoffs.